srajma/xatra/README.md

 - [x] add color map in html
 - [x] rename Colormap to Colormap
 - [x] efficiency and documentation

-Development
-- [ ] option for different point markers besides pin
-- [ ] grouping of map elements and layer selection
-- [ ] ideally make it so hovering hovers on *all* flags/elements at that point
-- [x] periods for things other than flags
-- [x] xatra.Admin
-- [x] xatra.Data
-- [x] xatra.Flag color groups
-- [x] xatra.Dataframe
-- [x] do we need to redraw everything each frame?
-- [ ] possibly calculate and keep simplified geometries
-- [ ] loading geojson from file instead of storing it in html; i.e. with a server

-Interactive platform
-- [ ] DSL
-- [ ] type in DSL panel, hit render => gets transmitted to server and parsed into Python, turned into geojson and re-rendered
-- [ ] while typing in DSL panel: search, select from AdminMap, preview territories (matchers/gadms/...) on AdminMap

 # Xatra: The Matplotlib of Maps